The Columbia Protocol for Your Setting

-The Columbia Lighthouse Project provides versions of the Columbia-Suicide Severity Rating Scale (C-SSRS) for use in community and healthcare settings.
+The Columbia Lighthouse Project provides the Columbia Protocol, also known as the Columbia-Suicide Severity Rating Scale (C-SSRS), for use in a multitude of community and healthcare settings.
 These are places where individuals and teams have the access and opportunity to systematically assess risk and save lives.
 Examples include:

 - First response agencies, such as police and fire departments